Introduction to AWS EMR

 So Why Using AMR?
 What makes it better than others.
 First, we often encounter a fundamental problem where we cannot allocate all the resources available over the cluster to any application; AMAZON EMR takes care of these problems.
 Based on the size of data and the demand of the application, it allocates the necessary resource.
 Also, being Elastic in nature, we can change it accordingly.
 Second, EMR has huge application support, be it Hadoop, Spark, HBase, making it easier for Data processing.
 It supports various ETL operations quickly and cost-effectively.
 It Can also be used over for MLIB in Spark.
 We can perform various machine learning algorithms inside it.
 Be it Batch data or Real-Time Streaming of Data, EMR can organize and process both types of Data.

 Working of AWS EMR

 Now let’s see this diagram of the Amazon EMR cluster and will try to understand how actually it Works:

-The following diagram depicts the cluster distribution of inside EMR.
+The following diagram depicts the cluster distribution inside EMR.
 Let’s check that over detail:

 1. The Clusters are the central component in the Amazon EMR architecture.
 They are a collection of EC2 Instances called Nodes.
-Each node has their specific roles within the cluster termed as Node type and based on their roles we can classify them in 3 types:
+Each node has its specific roles within the cluster termed as Node type, and based on their roles; we can classify them into 3 types: